nara-chain/nara-skills-hub/README.md

 - Lacking a shared namespace and hard to compose
 - Missing durable incentive rails for quality contributors

-`Nara Skill Hub` addresses this with four protocol-level ideas:
+`Nara SkillHub` addresses this with four protocol-level ideas:

 1. **Skill Assetization**
    Skills become on-chain state objects with name, author, description, content, and version.